Rei Pullazi

-Rei Pullazi (born 3 October 1993) is an Albanian professional basketball player for the Italian side Scafati Basket of the Lega Basket Serie A, as well as the Albania national team.
+Rei Pullazi (born 3 October 1993) is an Albanian professional basketball player for the Italian side Sidigas Avellino of the Serie A2, as well as the Albania national team.

 National team career

-Pullazi is part of the Albanian national team since 2017.
+Pullazi is part of the Albania national team since 2017.
 He was part of the team in the EuroBasket Pre-Qualifiers 2019, World Cup pre-qualifiers 2021 and EuroBasket pre-qualifiers 2023.